linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Cyclical Industries (and Advanced Forecasting).md

 ## COMMODITY PROCESSORS

 ![](e17a1b515debc954413bcd4d343e29cc.png)

 Morningstar Moat Analysis:

-- Commodity processor moats are generally built on switching costs, cost advantages, and intangible assets
+- Commodity processor moats are generally built on switching costs,  cost advantages,  and [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] assets
 - Wide economic moats are hard to come by for commodity processors.
 Cost advantages often prove unsustainable,  rarely leading to a moat
 - For the other moat sources,  we look at how successful competitors have been at replicating a product,  process,  or technology … The less successful rivals have been,  the wider the moat
 - Downstream companies in this space constantly strive to innovate.
 However,  innovation is not easy or free.
 Thus,  we rarely grant wide moats to commodity processors

 ## MOATS IN VARIOUS CYCLICAL INDUSTRIES

 ## NATURAL RESOURCE EXTRACTION

 ![](e55a323b57d2d8dd802c4d9c6ad3b447.png)

 Morningstar Moat Analysis:

 - A sustainable low‐cost advantage is the main (potential) source of economic moat
 - As these companies produce undifferentiated commodities,  switching costs,  network effect,  brands or patents,  and efficient scale aren't competitive advantages
 - Low‐cost producers with multi‐decade reserve lives are the only potential candidates for a wide moat,  but these are rare
 - Geological deposits are finite,  meaning new resources must be acquired or found and developed.
 This can be capital‐intensive
 - Moats based solely on cost advantage are hard to sustain

 ## MOAT EXAMPLE: "VERBUNDSTRATEGIE" AT BASE